Les editions calyane celebrates its 25th anniversary!!!

 “Stellar Sonata” opus 51 for electroacoustic harp (2019), supported by the Conseil des arts et des lettres du Québec and created at Espace Camac in Paris

-“El Niño Mudo Prologue-La Barraca-Epilogue” opus 50 for voice, flute, viola and harp celtic, commissioned by Jasmine Hogan and the Peabody Institute of Music in Baltimore
+“El Niño Mudo Prologue-La Barraca-Epilogue” opus 50 for voice, flute, viola and celtic harp, commissioned by Jasmine Hogan and the Baltimore Peabody Institute of Music

-“Close for Couloir” opus 48 for harp and cello (2013), commissioned by the Duo Couloir/Heidi Krutzen and Ariel Barnes (supported by the Canada Council for the Arts)
+“Close for Couloir” opus 48 for harp and cello (2013), commissioned by the Duo Couloir/Heidi Krutzen and Ariel Barnes, supported by the Canada Council for the Arts.
+Recorded on the album Transfiguration by Valérie Milot and Stéphane Tétreault, Atma Classique – Prix Opus 2023 Album of the year: Modern and contemporary music

 “La Madone” opus 43 for solo harp (2009), commissioned by Valérie Milot, is among the required repertoire for the American Harp Society’s Anne Adams Award in 2020